-- Additionally, aluminum is a softer metal than bronze, and so manufacture and durability possibly are also important considerations.
+- Additionally, aluminum is a softer metal than bronze, and so manufacture and durability are also possibly important considerations.

-In the above photo, Mr. Sue is holding a nine and a half pound aluminum C2 Hand Bell manufactured by Malmark from a bell cast by the Bridesburg foundry.
-[C2 is in the second octave down - or to the left on a standard piano keyboard - from the piano's middle C, which is a C4.]
-(A bronze C2 bell weighs just over 50% more at a bit over fourteen pounds, but is only about half as large.)
-Another advantage of an aluminum bell is cheaper price.
+In the above photo, Mr. Sue is holding a nine and a half pound aluminum C2 HandBell manufactured by Malmark from a bell cast by the Bridesburg foundry.
+[C2 is in the second octave from the bottom - or to the left on a standard piano keyboard.
+On a piano middle C is a C4.]
+(A bronze C2 bell weighs just over 50% more than an aluminum C2 at a bit over fourteen pounds, but the bronze bell is only about half as large in diameter.)
+Another advantage of an aluminum bell is slightly cheaper price.
 An aluminum C2 bell is about $5,000.00, while a bronze C2 bell is about $6,400.00.

-1 Handbell_Compendium-1, Michael Jedamzik, can be read online or saved as a pdf, http://www.handglockenchor-wiedensahl.de/wp-content/uploads/2017/03/Handbell_Compendium-1.pdf
+1 Handbell_Compendium-1, Michael Jedamzik, p.32.
+(This can be read online or saved as a pdf.) http://www.handglockenchor-wiedensahl.de/wp-content/uploads/2017/03/Handbell_Compendium-1.pdf

-4Bass Handbells of Aluminum, Thomas D. Rossing, Deepak Gangadharan, Edward R. Mansell and Jacob H. Malta, Published online by Cambridge University Press: 29 November 2013, https://www.cambridge.org/core/journals/mrs-bulletin/article/bass-handbells-of-aluminum/A359EAC77D300AD5C274D9B6A33BA091.
+5Bass Handbells of Aluminum, Thomas D. Rossing, Deepak Gangadharan, Edward R. Mansell and Jacob H. Malta, Published online by Cambridge University Press: 29 November 2013, https://www.cambridge.org/core/journals/mrs-bulletin/article/bass-handbells-of-aluminum/A359EAC77D300AD5C274D9B6A33BA091.

 6 Why is the lowest note on the piano an A?, Music: Practice & Theory Stack Exchange, Feb., 10, 2015, https://music.stackexchange.com/questions/29675/why-is-the-lowest-note-on-the-piano-an-a

-7 To date, only Malmark produces aluminum Hand Bells.
+9 To date, only Malmark produces aluminum HandBells.
 Whether that might be associated with a copyright or not is unknown to the author.